-You can apply to Three Rivers District council for help if you’re homeless now or due to leave prison in the next 8 weeks and don’t have anywhere to stay on release.
+If you are homeless now or due to leave prison in the next 8 weeks and don’t have anywhere to stay on release.
+You can apply for assistance here

-- carry out an assessment of your housing needs
+- carry out an assessment of your housing and support needs

 - give you a personal housing plan that sets out the steps you and the council must take to find suitable accommodation

-They should work with the probation service, community Rehabilitation Company or youth offending team to decide what support you might need to find and keep somewhere to live.
+We will work in partnership with the probation service, community Rehabilitation Company or youth offending team to decide what support you might need to find and maintain accommodation.

 You can apply to any council for help but it’s usually best to apply to an area where you have a local connection.
 Being in prison in an area doesn't count as a local connection.